erodrigufer/Go_from_A_to_Z/README.md

 * [The Go netpoller](https://morsmachine.dk/netpoller): How polling primitives of the underline OS are used by Go in order to not block every single thread with a blocking syscall while doing networking. [_Daniel Morsing_]
 * [Go's work-stealing scheduler](https://rakyll.org/scheduler/): Description of how the work-stealing algorithm of the Go runtime works [_rakyll_]
 * [The Go runtime scheduler's clever way of dealing with system calls](https://utcc.utoronto.ca/~cks/space/blog/programming/GoSchedulerAndSyscalls): More in-detail description of how syscalls are characterized into good and bad syscalls, and the good syscalls are wait upon by the sysmon goroutine [_Chris Siebenmann_}

+### Data races
+* [Data race patterns in Go](https://eng.uber.com/data-race-patterns-in-go/) [A study of real-world data races in Golang](https://arxiv.org/pdf/2204.00764.pdf): An article by a dev team at Uber, in which they talk about the data race patterns that they found by scanning the vast Go codebase at Uber (also published as a peer-reviewed article).

 ## Containers
 * [Using GoLang with Docker](https://golangdocs.com/golang-docker): Step by step guide to run a Go app in a Docker container, with example Dockerfile.